-- Scaling and root planing: A method of deep-cleaning that removes bacteria from below the tooth root and gum line
+- Scaling and root planing (periodontal therapy): A method of deep-cleaning that removes bacteria from below the tooth root and gum line

 - Medication: If gum pockets have developed antibiotics or antimicrobial medications are used to fight infection and reduce the pocket size

 - Flap surgery: After other treatment options have failed, patients may need flap surgery to lift away gum tissue so that it can be cleaned underneath